neelsmith/latin101/F20/ghpages/assignments/demonstratives/index.md

 ## Memorization

-Learn the irregular forms of these three common pronouns.
+Learn the irregular forms of these common pronouns.
+[Full paradigms are included in the reference section of the L3 textbook](https://lingualatina.github.io/textbook/reference/pronouns-paradigms/).

 ## Optional